Barclays will cut investment bank again if performance doesn't improve

 Barclays also set aside an extra 200 million pounds in the fourth quarter to compensate British customers who were mis-sold insurance products.

-Under Jenkins, Barclays has abandoned its ambition of being a Wall Street powerhouse, shrinking its investment bank in favour of a return to its retail roots.
+Under Jenkins, Barclays has abandoned its ambition of being a Wall Street powerhouse, shrinking its investment bank in favor of a return to its retail roots.

-The arrival of John McFarlane as chairman in April had raised expectations the downsizing of the investment bank could accelerate, after he sold dozens of units in a revamp at insurer Aviva.
+The arrival of John McFarlane as chairman in April had raised expectations the downsizing of the investment bank could accelerate, after he sold dozens of units in a revamp at insurer Aviva (AV.L).

 "The big issue for me is the new chairman's agenda," said one top-15 shareholder.
 "These results are less significant than any change to long-term strategy, especially a decision on whether the company remains a universal bank."